benjamcalvin/vscode-sql/README.md

 ## Features

 ### Running a Query
-Vscode-sql runs highlighted queries in the background and inserts the results inline.
+vscode-sql runs highlighted queries in the background and inserts the results inline.
 You can do this by hilighting a query (or queries) and using the command pallet `Execute SQL command` or pressing `shift+enter`.

 ![Running a Query](example_query.gif)